 Paul is referring in these verses to those who scrupulously keep religious laws (such as not eating meat) and then judge others who do not keep the same laws.
 That judgment too is a form of jealousy, a fear that even those who don't keep the laws may be accepted by God.
 If that happens, what advantage will the law-keepers have?

 Paul urges us to abandon such concerns.
-He asks us "never to put a stumbling block or hindrance in the way of a brother" but to look to the Kingdom where we find "righteousness and peace and joy in the Holy Spirit."
+He asks us "never to put a stumbling block or hindrance in the way of a brother" because of jealousy, but to look to the Kingdom where we find "righteousness and peace and joy in the Holy Spirit."